-RX3i CPE302, CPE305, CPE310, CPE330, CPE400, CPL410 and CPS400 CPUs provide one or more embedded Ethernet interfaces.
-Some interfaces directly connects to a Local Area Network (LAN) while others may be internally switched together.
-For more details refer to Section 2.2
+RX3i CPE302, CPE305, CPE310, CPE330, CPE400, and CPL410 CPUs provide one or more embedded Ethernet interfaces.
+If used, each interface connects to a Local Area Network (LAN).

 The corresponding RJ45 Ethernet port(s) automatically sense the data rate on the attached LAN (1 Gbps, 100 Mbps, or 10 Mbps), as well as the corresponding communication mode (half-duplex or full-duplex), and the corresponding cabling arrangement (straight-through or crossover).
 Automatic detection greatly simplifies installation procedures.